-You may be curious about other issues related to your transition to Cornell.
+You may be curious about other topics related to your transition to Cornell.
 Below are some frequently asked questions, not directly related to your courses, that we thought would be helpful for us to answer.

 What is the Engineering Seminar (ENGRG 1050)?

 All first-year students are pre-enrolled in a section of ENGRG 1050.
 This one-credit fall course gives first-year students an opportunity to get to know their Faculty Advisors on a more personal level.
 Meeting regularly with their advisees gives Faculty Advisors an opportunity to learn about each student, to assist in resolving problems as they arise, and to help new students adjust to the demands of the engineering curriculum.
 Activities in ENGRG 1050 may include discussion of engineering careers, active research in the college and engineering in general, ethics, and workshops on study and exam skills useful to engineering students.
 Practicing engineers, student services professionals, and faculty members from different disciplines may join the group from time to time.

 Will I need a personal computer?

 Do I need a calculator?

 Yes, a scientific (non-graphing) calculator is necessary for your coursework in some classes.
 Additionally, most students tell us that a graphing calculator, although not necessary, is also helpful for some assignments.
 Students indicated Casio and Texas Instrument calculators are the most widely used brands for each type of calculator.

-How do I know what books I need and how to buy them?Click to Open
+How do I know what books I need and how to purchase them?

 The Cornell Store will provide lists of books required for each of your courses.
 You may buy them through the Cornell Store or an independent vendor of your choice.

 How can I find out more about August Orientation?

 When and how do I declare my major?

 The Engineering Undergraduate Handbook offers helpful information about the affiliation process (applying to your major).
 Most students apply for affiliation (apply to their major) during the first semester of their second year.
-Students apply directly to the Major with which they wish to affiliate.
-In order to be accepted into their Major, students must have a cumulative grade point average of ≥2.0 and have satisfied the Major's specific course and grade requirements.
-Students who are not affiliated or "conditionally affiliated" with a Major by the beginning of their fifth semester will be withdrawn from the College of Engineering.
+Students apply directly to the major with which they wish to affiliate.
+In order to be accepted into their major, students must have a cumulative grade point average of ≥2.0 and have satisfied the major's specific course and grade requirements.
+Students who are not affiliated or "conditionally affiliated" with a major by the beginning of their fifth semester will be withdrawn from the College of Engineering.

-How do I know that I have done/am doing everything I need to for a smooth transition to Cornell in August?
+How do I know I have done/am doing everything for a smooth transition to Cornell in August?